narendersinghyadav/anonymous_chat/README.md

 # anonymous_chat
-Key features -No need to login
+Key features -No need to login.
-No one is tracking you
+No one is tracking you.
 You can share your thoughts anonymously.